9sara0/boris_bikes_challenge/README.md

 As a person,
 So that I can use a good bike,
 I'd like to see if a bike is working

+As a member of the public,
+So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when there are none available.
 ```
 **Feature#2:** Return a Bike to a DockingStation and view docked Bikes